 docker --version

 You can now run Docker containers!
-For managing multiple containers like WordPress with MySQL, you’ll also need Docker Compose.
+However, for managing multiple containers like WordPress alongside a database, you'll also need Docker Compose.
+For a deeper dive into these components, see our guide on what is a Docker container.

 sudo curl -L "https://github.com/docker/compose/releases/download/2.24.1/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose